justin0979/bdayWebApp/README.md

 This had originally been a project from a Software Engineering class; but, I've continued to experiment on it with css animations and vanilla js to get extra practice on web dev.

-To run program from command line:  xdg-open Alt.html
+        To run program, open Alt.html.

         To run automated version:
         ensure your permissions have automatedProject.py
         as executable by executing: chmod 754 automatedProject.py